 If you enjoyed this post, you may also enjoy our guide on How to Deadhead Sunflowers.
 These cheerful blooms also work wonderfully in your summer bouquets.

-And, if you love Zinnias as much as I do – I HAVE to tell you about this – Have you seen there are BLUE ZINNIAS?!
+And, if you love Zinnias as much as I do – I HAVE to tell you about this post – these are my favorite zinnias in pictures!

 Do you love zinnias as much as we do?!
 We would love for you to share the love in social media or leave us a comment about your experiences deadheading zinnias.